 Since November 2019 the school has run an after-school sports club every Friday from 3 – 4:30.
 This club allows students to play games, race and practice their sport skills with their friends.
 It is a really enjoyable club for us all.

 Our Lunchtime Soccer League

-During the past few weeks, third to sixth class have been taking part in a lunchtime soccer league.
+During term 3 of last year, third to sixth class took part in a lunchtime soccer league.
 The league consisted of six teams of six people and eighteen games were played.

 Team three and six were playing in one of the semi – finals.
 Team Four and Team One played in the second semi – finals.
 Our final teams were Team Six and Team Four.
 The Team 6ix players were Tom, Dylan K, Donnacha, Amy, Odhran, Scarlett and Ellisha.
 The team four players were Ava, Gareth, Sean K, James K, Niamh and Jenny.

 The final match took place on Tuesday the 5th of March 2019.The entire school came out to watch the game at two to three.
 It was an intense match.
 The math was twenty minutes a side.
 Both teams were great.
 In the end the match went to penalties.
 Many penalties were taken but only one was scored.
 The winning penalty was scored by Ava Mc Guane who also won player of the match.
 Team four won the league.
 Sean Kelly won player of the match.
 On team six Dylan Killen won runner up of the player of the match.
 It was a great game and both teams should be very proud.

 This soccer league was great fun for everyone who took part and we all really enjoyed it, it also gave us the opportunity to try refereeing games as well, that was not always an easy job but it was a great experience all the same.
 The Inch Soccer League was a great way to stay active at break.
 We thank Mr Mc Kenna for coming up with this idea.
 We also thank our teachers and staff at our school for being so supportive of the idea.